AusDTO/gov-au-content-guide/writing-for-the-web.md

 published: true
 ---

 Writing for the web is different to writing for print.

-Content must be user-focussed, readable (scannable) and accessible across all devices.
+Content must be user-focused, readable (scannable) and accessible across all devices.

 Much has been written on this topic and can be researched on the web.

 We have provided an overview of the key things you need to be thinking about.